Jobs for January: Greenhouse, conservatory & houseplants

 Houseplant care

-Cut back leggy Hypoestes (polka dot plant), Pilea (aluminium plant), Solenostemon (formerly Coleus) and Tradescantia to encourage new growth.
+From the end of the month, cut back leggy Hypoestes (polka dot plant), Pilea (aluminium plant), Solenostemon (formerly Coleus) and Tradescantia to encourage new growth.

-Clivia benefit from a dormant period over winter, with less watering, feeding, and lower light levels.
+Clivia benefit from a dormant period over winter, with less watering, feeding and lower light levels.

 Bulbs and corms

 Indoor forced bulbs used for Christmas displays, and which have now finished flowering, can be left outside in a sheltered spot in the garden, to finish dying down.
+Hyacinths can be planted outside in the garden.

 Cacti

-Remember that cacti need very little water, and no feeding, over winter.
-Keep the compost barely moist until the spring, when they may come into flower and will therefore need more water and feed.
+cacti collectionRemember that cacti need very little water, and no feeding, over winter.
+Keep the compost barely moist until the spring, when they may flower and will therefore need more water and feed.

 Encourage bushy growth on Christmas cacti (Schlumbergera truncata and S. × buckleyi) by twisting off outer segments from the most vigorous shoots after flowering.
-These can be used as cuttings if left to one side and kept warm for a week, for the cut suface to callous over, before potting up.
+These can be used as cuttings if left to one side and kept warm for a week, for the cut surface to callous over, before potting up.

 In the greenhouse